Connect with ITS

 - File Date: October 20, 2014

 Download IP Communicator (authentication required)

 Installing IP Communicator

-Please note that if you have a firewall running, and/or if you are running Windows Vista or Windows 7, you may be prompted to allow the IP Communicator software network access, or to allow the installation to occur.
+Please note, you may be prompted to allow the IP Communicator software network access, or to allow the installation to occur.
 As this is software from a trusted source, be sure to allow it as the prompts appear.